kind3r/getting-started-with-your-artillery-printer/upgrades.md

 - I **did not have to increase the bed temperature**, I actually had to decrease from 65C to 60C I was using for some of my PLAs which were a bit stubborn on the Ultrabase.
 So thermal transfer through the magnetig sticker seems very good (or the PEI sheet does not require such a high temperature).
 - **It does not require fequent cleaning**, unlike the Ultrabase.
 - It will require **replacement of the thin PEI surface** at some point as it will wear out, but those are relatively cheap.
 However I am woried that I will not be able to install it as bubble free as the factory preinstalled one.
+- **Do not go above 80C when using a spring steel PEI sheet**.
+It will cause your prints to stick too hard, melt the adhesive that keeps the PEI foil on the steel sheet and as a result the PEI might start to peal off.

 You can get this kind of **spring steel PEI sheet** from Amazon, Aliexpress, Banggood, your local retailers etc. They are basically everywhere.
 Mine is **Eryone Magnetic Flexible Printing Surface** and I got it from Amazon.
 I can't really recommend it since I cannot compare with others but so far it's been really good to me.
 But whichever you get, measure your bed to see the minimum size you need.
 For the Genius that would be the **235x235mm**.
 You can also get them textured if you want and even **double sided** (one side flat and the other textured).